Authentication

 3. Using the Access Token

 Once you received the access token you can call the desired service.
-The example below will demonstrate this by querying the list of table names that exist in Canvas using the CD2 service.
+The example below will demonstrate this by querying the list of table names that exist in Canvas using the DAP Query API.
 The access token shall be passed as a bearer token in the Authorization header:

 Upon success the call returns with a list of table names available Canvas.